 - The sight lines – As you enter a step down room, the ceiling becomes more prominent because you are entering the room closer to it.
 You can add visual interest to the ceiling by using wood or bead board instead of traditional drywall or plaster.
 If you have enough room, you can also add beams.
 You can also re-frame the view by adding a header across the doorway that creates a more traditional view as you enter the room.

-In the project shown above, occupants of the step down room have a clear view of other doorways.
+price of accutane at costco In the project shown above, occupants of the step down room have a clear view of other doorways.
 We added visual continuity by creating a header that is the same height as those other doorways.
 To make it more interesting, we built this header with an opening above.
 It creates a shelf, adds some detail, but still achieves the goal of making sure, as you step into the room, that you are not overwhelmed by an expanse of a white plaster ceiling.